 For more on the latest buttercream techniques and finishes (including her pinstriped buttercream technique), check out Erica O’Brien’s Better Buttercream classes on Craftsy below.

-Learn to create beautiful buttercream flowers on Make Fabulous Cakes below and get $10 off with the discount code CAKEGEEK10 for the month of June.
+Learn to create beautiful buttercream flowers here on Make Fabulous Cakes below (featured below).

 New from Liz Shim is her online buttercream flowers class for Craftsy, below.
-Get 50% OFF with this link: Buttercream in Bloom.
+Get al the details here: Buttercream in Bloom.

 Readers may also be interested in our features on: